4th Infantry Division (Poland): 1939 Invasion of Poland

 On September 14, 4th Division attacked German positions near Łowicz, clashing with German 10th and 24th Infantry Divisions.
 In a series of bloody skirmishes, it lost over 500 KIA, and was then ordered by General Boltuc to withdraw behind the Bzura, failing to seize the strategic town of Łowicz, with its railroad junction.
 On September 15, the division took defensive positions along the Bzura, keeping some elements on the right bank of the river.
 On September 16, the Germans began the attack on Urzecze, which was defended by 14th Regiment.
 Their advance was temporarily halted, but other Wehrmacht units threatened the wings of the division, and Colonel Werobej decided to order a withdrawal.
 After heavy fighting, the Poles reached the village of Zduny.
 On September 17, the division was attacked by the Luftwaffe, which decimated the soldiers.
 Tired and hungry, the unit headed to a forest near Brzeziny, where it abandoned all cannons.

-In the morning of September 18 the 14th Regiment was ordered to protect the wings of Armies Poznań and Pomorze, which retreated towards Warsaw, via Kampinos Forest.
+In the morning of September 18, the 14th Regiment was ordered to protect the wings of Armies Poznań and Pomorze, which retreated towards Warsaw, via Kampinos Forest.
 A skirmish took place along the road from Sochaczew to Wyszogród, after which the division suffered heavy losses and ceased to exist as a cohesive fighting unit.

 In the evening of September 19, the survivors of the battle reached Kazuń Nowy, where they rested.
-By September 21, Operational Group of General Boltuc shrank to 1000 soldiers.
+By September 21, General Boltuc's Operational Group had shrunk to 1,000 soldiers.
 The group was tasked with defending ammunition depot at Palmiry, but it failed to reach the village.
 Harassed by the Wehrmacht, most of the soldiers were KIA, including General Boltuc himself, who was killed near Łomianki.